nikithajl/sql_review_env/README.md

 ## Hugging Face Spaces

 This environment is deployed as a Docker-based Hugging Face Space tagged with `openenv`.
-The Space runs the FastAPI server and exposes the OpenEnv endpoints over HTTP and WebSocket.
+The Space runs the FastAPI server and exposes the OpenEnv HTTP endpoints for the environment.

 ## Baseline Inference Script